by Hume Cronyn and Susan Cooper

 by John Patrick Shanley

 Jan 17 – Feb 16, 2020

-An Italian romantic comedy.
-The plot is near operatic: 2 men, 2 women and an overseeing matriarch — Aunt Mae.
-Huey is married to Janice, Aldo loves Janice, Teresa hates Janice.
-Huey also loves Teresa, and Janice shot Huey’s dog.
-Throw in a balcony scene straight out of Cyrano de Bergerac, Tony and Tina’s Wedding, and Jersey Shore, and you’ll have some idea of what you are in store for.
+An Italian-American romantic comedy of operatic proportions by the writer who brought you “Moonstruck”; two men, two women, and an overseeing matriarch bring you through the trials and tribulations of love in NYC’s Little Italy.
+Throw in a balcony scene straight out of Cyrano de Bergerac, Tony and Tina’s Wedding, and Jersey Shore, and you’ll have some idea of what’s in store for you.

 by John Kolvenbach